DMathas/Globular-Cluster-Analysis---NGC-104-47-Tuc-with-Hubble-Space-Telescope-Data/README.md

 6. Calculates and plots the stellar density profile of the cluster.
 7. Fits the King model to the stellar density data and plots the results.

-## How to Run
-Make sure you have the required dependencies installed.
-Run the `main_analysis.py` script to execute the analysis.

 ## Additional Notes:

 This project was part of the course Programming for Astrophysics & Astronomy at the Universiteit van Amsterdam (UvA), under supervision of Mark Snelders.